yevagorbachev/shell/README.md

   - The parent process waits until the executed program exits before reading the next command
 - Reads and separates multiple commands on one line with ;
   - ls -l;echo hello
   - First runs the command ls -l and then echo hello
+- cd command traverses through directories
+- exit command ends the shell program

 ### Nonfunctional
 -